SodaMtnDew/MsShellcodeDev/README.md

 Visual Studio 2026 is the only IDE could be used to compile the solution (as slnx not compatible with older version), hardware & software requirements same as Visual Studio 2026.
 For allowing ShellcodeTestLoader to be executed on Windows XP x86/x64 version, v140xp or v141xp toolsets (though deprecated) should be installed in addtion to the C Desktop Development Core Components.

+However, for those who prefer older version of MsDev environment, sln could still be converted using "Save as" after opening MsShellcodeDev project using VS2026.
+After doing so, remember to change configuration to allow compiling.
+BTW, the projects are compatible to VS 2015 & newer version.
+(Not trying older version, might work on VS 2012/2013 but lazy to try)

 # Requirement - To Build the Shellcode
 To execute "Vcxproj to Shellcode Compiler" to convert & compile the vcxproj to shellcode, Windows 7 & Visual Studio 2015 (or higher version OSes/IDEs) are required, so the Software/Hardwre requirements just same as Win 7 & VS 2015.
 The converted project should be developed using pure C & win32/win64 APIs without class & global variable definitions.